Sucheta Khanna: OTT Rise Won't Affect Viewership Of TV Comedy Shows

 However, she does admits the rise of OTT has changed viewing patterns on television, too.

 “The web has opened up a lot of things.
 Everything has changed now.
 The audience has become smart and are looking for more real and quirky content.
-Earlier it was (all about) caked-up and caricaturish characters but today more realistic content works,” she told IANS.
+Earlier it was (all about) caked-up and caricaturish characters but today more realistic content works,” she clarified.

 However, the actor, who has been seen in shows such as Excuse Me Maadam and Meri Hanikarak Biwi, adds that caricature comedy also has an audience.